Our website uses cookies to help improve your experience.

 This allowed these engines to pass official European Emissions Tests, despite their NOx emissions in the real world being much higher than the emissions limits provided for in the Emissions Regulations.

-As a consequence, consumers were misled into thinking that the vehicles they bought were much less harmful to the environment than they actually were, allowing manufacturers to charge more for their sale.
+As a consequence, consumers were misled into thinking that the vehicles they acquired were much less harmful to the environment than they actually were, allowing manufacturers to charge more for their sale.

-The claims will allege that manufacturers fraudulently represented that the affected vehicles were better for the environment than they actually were, that they complied with all relevant laws and Regulations and that they did not contain the ‘defeat devices’ now identified.
+The claims allege that manufacturers deceitfully and fraudulently represented that the affected vehicles were better for the environment than they actually were, and; that they complied with all the relevant laws and Regulations, when they did not, and; that they did not contain prohibited ‘defeat devices’. – all to gain an unlawful advantage.

-As well as this claim in deceit, it is also alleged that they breached the terms of the sale and/or lease contract with their customers, on the basis the vehicles were not “fit for purpose”, and that they breached EU regulatory law and consumer protection laws.
+As well as deceit, it is also alleged that they breached the terms of the sale and/or lease contract with their customers, on the basis the vehicles were not “fit for purpose”(as they were not sold as described), and that they breached EU regulatory law and consumer protection laws.

 That is not for us to say, and is not something that has been commented on by any of the vehicle manufacturers.